Why Your Security Framework Can Make or Break Your CLM Strategy

 The notion of Contract Lifecycle Management (CLM) is not a new concept; memorialized contracts are at the basis of nearly every significant event or obligation.
 From the Hollywood actor whose movie contract declares the specific number of films to appear in, or the exchange-traded wheat futures contract which states the amount and grade of wheat which must be delivered to a specific location by a specific date, these are just a few examples of how contractual obligations must be managed.
 That being said, advances in technology, coupled with the evolution of CLM theory, have created opportunities to improve efficiencies in various contract lifecycle management processes.
 One of these advances is in the area of data security.
 By implementing a security framework that enables data-driven security, more fluid aspects of the CLM strategy can be controlled and managed.

-New data-level security capabilities are rewriting security frameworks.
+Data-level security capabilities are rewriting security frameworks.
 For the past 30 years, infrastructure security technologies have masqueraded as data security technologies.
 But when data leaves a secure infrastructure, it fails open – that is, when the user authentication fails but results in providing open access to authenticated and secure data – leaving it vulnerable.
 Sagence has pioneered a new model that changes that notion entirely.
 We have developed a multi-faceted entitlements framework to provide a secure channel for sharing documents.
 And we have partnered with Ionic, the first organization to bring to life the ability to manage data in a way that, when data leaves a secure infrastructure, it defaults close – that is, explicit permission is required to open and access data.
 Sagence and Ionic are looking past the old models of data security and together are implementing truly data-driven security frameworks.

 With this advanced framework, Contract Lifecycle Management can mitigate many of the common risks faced by organizations.
 Typical pain points of the CLM process often fall into three categories:

-- performance-related issues
+- Performance-related issues

 Let’s look at how a data-driven security framework can help overcome these pain points.